Market Street Massacre: Shooting

-At 8:15 a.m. on November 6, 1948, Collins barricaded the entrance of his room.
-He then leaned out the window and yelled to a group of four men standing below, "Call the cops", before dropping a dime down.
+At 8:15 a.m., Collins barricaded the entrance of his boarding room.
+He then leaned out the window and yelled to a group of four men standing below, "Call the cops", before dropping a dime onto the street.
 One of the men picked up the dime and handed it to another man, Harry Gibbs, who said, "This will get me a cup of coffee."
 Collins then aimed his .22 caliber rifle out the window and shot one of the men, Edward Boyer, killing him on the spot.
 The crowd dispersed as Collins continued to fire at people outside.

-Detective Ellery Purnsley, who was across the street, rushed to the scene and shot three times at Collins, grazing his chin.
+Detective Elery Purnsley, who was across the street, rushed to the scene and ordered Collins to drop his weapon.
+When Collins aimed the gun at him, Purnsley fired three times at Collins, grazing his chin.
 Purnsley was killed when Collins returned fire.
-Fred Casino (the only non-African American victim) was driving by when he saw Detective Purnsley shot.
-He got out of his car and attempted to assist him and was then killed by Collins.
-Purnsley's son Bert and another man, Alfred Green, were also shot at when they walked out of a restaurant to reach the body of the fallen officer.
+Purnsley collapsed, falling against the side of a car operated by Fred Casino (the only non-African American victim), who was driving by the scene.
+Casino got out of his car and was attempting to assist Pursney when he was killed by Collins.
+Purnsley's son Bert and another man, Alfred Green, were also shot at when they walked out of a restaurant to reach Purnsley's body.
 James Simon was killed while he was inside of a cleaning shop.

 The gunshots attracted the attention of other passersby and neighbors, some of whom peered through the windows.
 Collins fatally shot Louise Moore and injured Hattie Nichols as the two were looking out of a window in Moore's apartment.
 Monroe Wyche was wounded by flying glass shards as he attempted to help the two women.
 Moore died of her injuries in a hospital nine hours later.

-As police began arriving, three passersby were fatally shot.
-Samuel Lyttle, described as a "deaf-mute" and nicknamed "Deafy", was shot and killed on the street.
-45-year-old Peter Parker and 7-year-old Samuel Hill were attempting to flee to safety, when both were fatally wounded; they were pronounced dead within ten minutes of their arrival at Chester Hospital.
+As the first three officers of the Chester Police Department arrived, three passersby were fatally shot.
+Samuel Lytle (also reported as Aiken Johnson), described as a "deaf-mute" and nicknamed "Deafy", was shot and killed on the street.
+Peter Parker and Samuel Hill were attempting to flee to safety when both were fatally wounded; they were pronounced dead within ten minutes of their arrival at Chester Hospital.

-A combined task force of seventy-eight policemen, armed with shotguns and submachine guns, arrived at the scene, shooting at Collins and hurling a total of twenty tear gas canisters into the window.
+Initially, police did not make use of their service weapons, as they wanted to avoid potentially hitting other residents or each other.
+A combined task force of seventy-eight policemen, both the local department and Pennsylvania State Police, arrived at the scene, armed with shotguns and submachine guns.
+The task forced fired on Collins' position, also hurling a total of twenty tear gas canisters into the window.
 A loan officer provided police with two rifles in hopes of getting a better shot at the gunman.
-As they rushed up the stairs of the building and attempted to break down his door, Collins laid down on his bed and committed suicide by shooting himself through the roof of his mouth.
-The shooting ended at 9:20 a.m., lasting one hour and five minutes.
+Police slowly ascended the stairs towards Collins' room, shouting for him to surrender, to no response.
+Before officers reached his door, Collins laid down on his bed and committed suicide by shooting himself through the roof of his mouth.
+The shooting ended at 9:20 a.m., lasting one hour and five minutes, with twenty gunshots fired.